 - Report the sextortionist’s account by clicking their cover photo, selecting “Report Profile” and following the on-screen prompts.

-- Report the suspicious activity to the FBI’s Internet Crimes Center using this form.
+- Report the suspicious activity to the FBI’s Internet Crimes Center.

 - Speak with law enforcement or an experienced Internet attorney for guidance.